Becoming a Missionary

 They train individual believers and churches how to share the Gospel until evangelism becomes a normal part of their lives and church.

-They also assist missionaries (sent-ones) and pastors in raising up qualified leaders as they disciple those they are training in evangelism.
+They assist missionaries and pastors in raising up qualified leaders as they disciple those they are training.

 Pastors